Codecademy/docs/content/javascript/concepts/regexp/regexp.md

 ### Assertions

-The following match the boundries between characters, not the characters themselves.
+The following match the boundaries between characters, not the characters themselves.

 | Characters | Meaning                                                                                                                                                                  |
 | ---------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |